UPB-SysSec/upb-syssec.github.io/_posts/2023-01-09-web-key-and-other-key-exchange-methods-for-openpgp.md

-## In a nutshell: Web Key Directory
+## In a Nutshell: Web Key Directory
 Web Key Directory (WKD) <d-cite key="koch-openpgp-webkey-service-14"/> is an IETF Internet Draft which consists of two protocols, which will be briefly described here before presenting the results of the security analysis:

   1. The Key Discovery Protocol can be used to discover and receive OpenPGP keys published via the Web Key Directory.